 I took frequent naps because of fatigue.
 If you feel a sudden need to sleep in the middle of the day, don't try to fight it.
-You need the sleep to help your body recover, and the 7 to 8 hour range recommended for a healthy person may not be enough when you're undergoing an energy-draining condition like vertigo.
+You need sleep to help your body recover, and the seven-to-eight-hour range recommended for a healthy person may not be enough when you're undergoing an energy-draining condition like vertigo.

 Don't Forget to Eat

 Food will help your body recover.
 Because you are nauseous, only eat things you really feel like eating.
 For the first few days, I ate a lot of Otter Pops, potstickers, and spaghetti because those were the only things I felt like eating.
 If you know you have low blood pressure, eat something high in salt, such as sausages or soy sauce.
 I also recommend drinking Gatorade or Powerade because these drinks contain sodium and electrolytes to help replenish energy.